elastio/bon/website/src/reference/builder/top-level/builder-type.md

 **Applies to:** <Badge text="structs"/> <Badge text="free functions"/> <Badge text="associated methods"/>

-Overrides the name, visibility and docs of the builder struct.
+Overrides the name, visibility and docs for the builder struct.

 **Short syntax** configures just the *name*.